 It was the summer of 2009.
 I was 24, living with my at-the-time boyfriend and bartending full time at a fine dining restaurant in Waco, Texas.
 I was in my own delusional drunken world, unaware of anything that was going on around me – unless it directly affected me.

-On July 21, 2009, a group of seven sort-of friends met in Houston, Texas to celebrate their mutual friend’s future nuptials.
-Each of us rocked heels, dresses, and clutches, as we frantically texted from our Blackberries.
-We looked damn good and we were ready to party.
-After a sushi dinner, we got into a limo and sipped champagne.
+That July, a group of seven sort-of friends met in Houston, Texas to celebrate their mutual friend’s Bachelorette party.
+Each of us rocked heels, dresses, and clutches as we frantically texted from our Blackberries.
+After a sushi dinner with lychee martinis, we got into a limo and sipped champagne.
 The maid of honor gave each of us a pink, zebra-print mask with a sassy adjective.
-I, of course, screamed and begged for the one that said “Wild”.
+I screamed and begged for the one that said “Wild”.
 I got it.

 There’s so much more to recover from than just substance abuse.
 Previously, Rose Lockinger has contributed personal essays about bulimia.
 Now, Becca Jade shares her story on recovering from trichotillomania:

 Trichotillomania is an impulse control disorder characterized by the compulsive urge to pull out one’s hair.
 This leads to hair loss, balding, distress, and social or functional impairment.
 People with this disorder know that they can do damage by acting on the impulses, but they cannot stop themselves.
 I strongly believe that in life, we are often faced with challenges that we can handle.
 At times, we might bend, but we will not break.